BrandonXu6106/obsidianpublish/content/thoughts/How to do Nothing.md

 ## Censorship

-Information DDOS-ing in the attention economy: Instances of [[censorship]] are rather marginal when compared to what is essentially an immense informational overload and an actual siege of attention, combined with the occupation of the source of information by the head of the company"
+Information DDOS-ing in the attention economy: Instances of [[censorship.md]] are rather marginal when compared to what is essentially an immense informational overload and an actual siege of attention, combined with the occupation of the source of information by the head of the company"